rkapl123/DBAddin/docs/DBFuncs.md

 #### Refreshing the config tree

-To save time when starting up DBAddin/Excel, the previously used way of refreshing the config tree (when starting up Excel/DBAddin) was abandoned in favour of a better one: now each user can decide when to refresh the config tree for himself with the button "refresh Configs" right below the menu button "DBConfigs".
+To save time when starting up DBAddin/Excel, refreshing the config tree is only done when you open the AboutBox Window and click OK.

-This refreshing also restores "theDBSheetAppHandler" object as a side effect, which re-enables DBSheet treatment after sporadic invalidation of this object (needed until the reason for this has been found out).

 ### Installation